Tiling an Equilateral Triangle: Introduction

 The possible $N$ in the first three cases are known.
 In case (i), $N$ must be a square, and any square corresponds to a tiling.
 (That is true for any triangle $ABC$ and a tile similar to $ABC$.)
 For a proof see \cite{snover1991} or \cite{soifer}.
 In cases (ii) and (iii), $N$ must have the form $3n^2$ or $6n^2$ respectively \cite{beeson-noseven}.
 None of these can be prime except for case (ii), when $N=3$ is possible.
 That leaves the last two cases as the focus of this paper.

 It may come as a surprise to the reader that tilings falling under cases (iv) and (v) do exist.
 In 1995, Laczkovich already gave a method for constructing a tiling of {\em some} equilateral triangle from any tile satisfying (iv) or (v), but the $N$ involved can be quite large.
-The smallest one I have been able to construct has $\gamma = 2\pi/3$ and $N= 10935$; see Fig.~\ref{figure:10935}.
+Following Laczkovich's method, in 2018 I constructed a tiling with $\gamma = 2\pi/3$ and $N= 10935$; see Fig.~\ref{figure:10935}.
+In January 2024, Bryce Herdt constructed the 1215-tiling shown in Fig.~\ref{figure:1215}.
+He retiled the larger tiling with triangles three times longer, which is possible if one splits off a certain parallelogram (pink in the figure) and tiles it with a different orientation.
 In \cite{beeson-noseven}, it is shown that $N$ must be at least 12.
-There is a big gap between 12 and 10935.
-For tilings when the tile has a $2\pi/3$ angle, the smallest one I have been able to calculate has more than five million tiles, so it cannot be drawn; already one million tiles is too many to make a nice picture, unless you have the side of a large building available to display it.
+There is still a gap between 12 and 1215: are there equilateral tilings with $\gamma = 2\pi/3$ and $N$ in this range?

+For tilings when the tile has a $\pi/3$ angle, the smallest one I could calculate following Laczkovich has more than five million tiles.
+But in 2024, Bryce Herdt produced better tilings.
+He constructed a 1944-tiling by $(3, 8, 7)$ of an equilateral triangle of side 216, and a 1440-tiling by $(5,8,7)$ of an equilateral triangle with side 240.
+Pictures are given in an Appendix.

 In this paper, we prove that if an equilateral triangle is $N$-tiled according to cases (iv) or (v) above, then $N$ is not a prime.
 Laczkovich proved in Theorem~3.3 of \cite{laczkovich2012} that in those two cases, the tile is rational; that is, the ratios of the sides of the tile are rational.
 This gives us a good starting point.
 On that basis, we proceed in case (iv) by elementary, if somewhat intricate, algebraic computations, arriving at some equations that must be satisfied by $N$.
 While we could not reduce these equations to an elegant number-theoretical criterion, at least we can show that $N$ cannot be prime.
-The algebraic calculations have been performed or checked using the computer algebra system SageMath \cite{Sage}. \FloatBarrier
+The algebraic calculations have been performed or checked using the computer algebra system SageMath \cite{Sage}, but they are presented here in human-checkable detail. \FloatBarrier

 To deal with case (v), when the tile has a $2\pi/3$ angle, we make use of a beautiful method introduced by Laczkovich in his 2012 paper \cite{laczkovich2012}.
 In this paper, we give the required definitions and state the two lemmas we need, but for the proofs of those lemmas, we refer to the cited paper.